Order by 12/15 to arrive before Christmas

 2. AVENTON LEVEL.2 VS CTY E3.1

 The Aventon Level.2 is an even better deal when compared to the CTY E3.1.
 At a $5,799 MSRP, the CTY E3.1 is 205% more expensive than the Level.2.
-For that price, you get the same top speed of 28 mph and the same range of up to 60 miles.
+For that price, you get the the same range of up to 60 miles and much more.

 Aventon Level.2 vs CTY E3.1